 EU and EEA citizens who have had a right to reside (of any type) in the UK for five years automatically get the right to permanent residence.
 Permanent residence means that you are eligible to apply for social housing and can get help from the council if you become homeless.

-- if you had to stop working because of an accident or illness that means you can no longer work, the five-year qualifying period drops to two years
+- if you had to stop work because of an accident or illness that meant you can no longer work – the five year qualifying period drops to two years

 If you have never worked in the UK then you do not qualify to become a permanent resident.